hardcamls/zprize/ntt-core.md

 to perform the full transform.

 The actual number of cycles is actually slightly larger that this.
-In order to achieve a clock rate of 250Mhz, the butterfly data path (including the finite field multipler) must be pipelined.
+In order to achieve a clock rate of 250Mhz, the butterfly data path (including the finite field multiplier) must be pipelined.
 The pipelining is currently set at 8 clock cycles.
 After each INTT iteration we must account for the datapath pipelining to ensure data integrity.
 At transform sizes greater than $2^8$ this extra cost becomes negligible.